jmacdonald/amp/documentation/pages/usage.md

 ### Excluding Files/Directories

 By default, Amp's open mode doesn't index `.git` directories.
 If you'd like to change that behaviour, [you can redefine the exclusion patterns](configuration.md#excluding-filesdirectories) in the application preferences.

+## Closing Files

+From normal mode press `q` to close the current buffer.

+## Saving Files

+Press `s` to save the current buffer.
+The UI will indicate when a buffer has unsaved modifications: their path will be rendered in bold, with an asterisk, and the normal mode indicator will be orange.
+These are cleared on save (or if the buffer is rolled back to an unmodified state with `undo` or `reload`).

 ## Movement